Osedea/angular-osd-form/README.md

 This modules provides easy form validation in AngularJS.
 There are three directives included in the module:

-  - osd-submit (accepts a function to be called if validation passes)
+  - osd-submit (accepts a function to be called after a valid form is submitted)
-  - osd-field (accepts a name attribute and adds error messages if field is invalid)
+  - osd-field (adds error classes when an invalid form is submitted)
-  - osd-error (
+  - osd-error (accepts validator functions that will be run during for validation)

 ### Version
 0.1.0